 Chattis Hill

-Following the attack Lord Beaverbrook, the Minister for Aircraft Production, visited the site and decreed that the two factories be abandoned.
-Aircraft production was to be dispersed to less obvious sites to make them less vulnerable to attack.
-Chattis Hill was one such site in the South of England where Spitfire production was moved following the abandonment of Woolston and Itchen.
+Following the attack Lord Beaverbrook, the Minister for Aircraft Production visited the site and decreed that the two factories be abandoned.
+Aircraft production was to be dispersed to other locations where they would be less vulnerable to the attentions of the Luftwaffe.
+Chattis Hill was one such location where Spitfire production was moved following the abandonment of Woolston and Itchen.

-Following the attack Lord Beaverbrook, the Minister for Aircraft Production, visited the site and decreed that the two factories be abandoned.
-Aircraft production was to be dispersed to less obvious sites to make them less vulnerable to attack.
-Chattis Hill was one such site in the South of England where Spitfire production was moved following the abandonment of Woolston and Itchen.
+Following the attack Lord Beaverbrook, the Minister for Aircraft Production visited the site and decreed that the two factories be abandoned.
+Aircraft production was to be dispersed to other locations where they would be less vulnerable to the attentions of the Luftwaffe.
+Chattis Hill was one such location where Spitfire production was moved following the abandonment of Woolston and Itchen.

 Chattis Hill is located two miles west of Stockbridge in the Test Valley in the County of Hampshire.
 Today anyone driving along the A30 between Stockbridge and Lopcombe Corner will see a country road named Spitfire Lane.
 This leads to the former dispersed site where Spitfire production continued following the attacks of 26 September. |

-Spitfire production continued throughout the war but at its end flying ceased from the airfield.
-Parts for Spitfires continued to be manufactured at Chattis Hill until May 1948.
-Following this the airfield returned to nature with the removal of the assembly sheds and infrastructure.
-However, it is still possible today to see remains of the airfields wartime role and the following photographs show some of what is left for those with an interest in the sites history.
+Responsibility for flying out the completed Spitfires was given to the pilots of the Air Transport Auxiliary based at Hamble.
+Often the ATA's taxi aircraft, Avro Ansons and Fairchild Argus could be seen with their female pilots at Chattis Hill.
+Spitfire production continued throughout the war, but at its end, flying ceased from the airfield.
+Parts for Spitfires continued to be manufactured at the site until May 1948.
+Following this, the site returned to nature with the removal of the assembly sheds and infrastructure.
+However, it is still possible today to see remains of the airfields wartime role, and the following photographs show some of what is left for those with an interest in the sites history.

-Spitfire production continued throughout the war but at its end flying ceased from the airfield.
-Parts for Spitfires continued to be manufactured at Chattis Hill until May 1948.
-Following this the airfield returned to nature with the removal of the assembly sheds and infrastructure.
-However, it is still possible today to see remains of the airfields wartime role and the following photographs show some of what is left for those with an interest in the sites history.
+Responsibility for flying out the completed Spitfires was given to the pilots of the Air Transport Auxiliary based at Hamble.
+Often the ATA's taxi aircraft, Avro Ansons and Fairchild Argus could be seen with their female pilots at Chattis Hill.
+Spitfire production continued throughout the war, but at its end, flying ceased from the airfield.
+Parts for Spitfires continued to be manufactured at the site until May 1948.
+Following this, the site returned to nature with the removal of the assembly sheds and infrastructure.
+However, it is still possible today to see remains of the airfields wartime role, and the following photographs show some of what is left for those with an interest in the sites history.

 Recently it has come to light that one of the former Robin Hangars from Chattis Hill was to be found in the centre of Stockbridge.
 The photograph on the left shows the hangar in November 2012.